 Paul Batista, novelist and television personality, is one of the most widely known trial lawyers in the country.
 As a trial attorney, he specializes in federal criminal litigation.
 As a media figure, he is known for his regular appearances as guest legal commentator on a variety of television shows including,Court TV, CNN, HLN and WNBC.
 He's also appeared in the HBO movie, You Don't Know Jack, starring Al Pacino.

 A prolific writer, Batista authored the leading treatise on the primary federal anti-racketeering statute, Civil RICO Practice Manual, which is now in its third edition (Wiley & Sons, 1987; Wolters Kluwer, 2008).
 He has written articles for The New York Times, The Wall Street Journal, and The National Law Journal.

 Batista's debut novel, Death's Witness, was awarded a Silver Medal by the Independent Book Publishers Association (IBPA).
 Batista is a graduate of Bowdoin College, where he was elected to Phi Beta Kappa, and Cornell Law School.
 He's proud to have served in the United States Army.
 Paul Batista lives in New York City and Sag Harbor, New York.

-Photo to right by Jonathan Morse
+Photo to left by Jonathan Morse

 The inaugural reading of Manhattan Lockdown at the Corner Book Store in Manhattan.
 It was a standing room only crowd that included the New York City Police Commissioner, William J. Bratton.